chakrit/oztabbarcontroller/README.md

 * The `childViewContainer` property should be connected to a `UIView` that will be used to place child tab's views.
 * `userDidTapTabButton` action should be connected from a `UIControl` which should triggers the respective tab displays.
 Set the `tag` property to index of the tab you wish to display after clicking the button (or whatever action you have wired for your control.)

+### Tag offsets

+Because tab indexes are zero-based and you might need to use view tags for other purposes, `OZTabBarController` now supports a `tagOffset` property.
+You can override this property to specify the number the controller should subtracts from the view tag to obtain the tab index.

+For example, if you have your tab buttons' tags set to 100, 101, 102, .. you can set `tagOffset` to 100 by placing the following override block on your `ViewControler.m` file:

+    - (NSInteger)tagOffset {
+          return 100;
+    }

+or simply place `self.tagOffset = 100` in your subclass's init method.

 ### loadView-based

 If you don't use interface builder and just build your views from `loadView` just make sure: